-ACTIVITIES: There will be weekly written homework called 'Activities.'
-These takehome assignments are designed to foster discussion in the class.
+ACTIVITIES: There will be weekly written homework assignments called 'Activities.'
+These take-home assignments are designed to foster discussion in the class.
 Activity topics are similar to what will be discussed in classroom lecture.
-Research the topic (often associated with the text book), write 250-500 words on the given topic and upload to D2L.
+Research the topic, write 250-500 words on the given topic and upload to D2L.
 Be prepared to discuss your findings in a classroom discussion.